 In 19th-century Ireland, food was a commodity, distributed largely to those who had the means to pay for it.
 Like today, the capitalist market ruled, and commerce trumped need.
 According to the Institute for Food and Development Policy/Food First, “Enough food is available to provide at least 4.3 pounds of food per person a day worldwide: two and a half pounds of grain, beans, and nuts, about a pound of fruits and vegetables, and nearly another pound of meat, milk, and eggs.”
 And yet, according to the organization Bread for the World, 852 million people in the world are hungry, and every day 16,000 children die of hunger-related causes.
 The main issue was and continues to be: Who controls the land and for what purposes?

-This lesson was published by Rethinking Schools in an edition of Rethinking Schools magazine, “Feeding the Children” (Summer 2006; Vol. 20, #4).
-For more articles and lessons like “Hunger on Trial: An Activity on the Irish Potato Famine and Its Meaning for Today,” order Rethinking Schools magazine, “Feeding the Children.”
-See Table of Contents.
+This lesson was published by Rethinking Schools in the “Feeding the Children” (Summer 2006) issue.
+For more articles and lessons like “Hunger on Trial: An Activity on the Irish Potato Famine and Its Meaning for Today,” order the Rethinking Schools book, A People’s Curriculum for the Earth.